IlyaBizyaev/libinput/doc/user/device-quirks.rst

 ModelTouchpadVisibleMarker
     Indicates the touchpad has a drawn-on visible marker between the software buttons.
+ModelTouchVirtualKeys
+    Indicates that the touch device has declared virtual keys.
 ModelTabletModeNoSuspend
     Indicates that the device does not need to be suspended in :ref:`switches_tablet_mode`.